mparchment/salsabil-io/src/content/blog/lugha.md

 - *Al-Kitab* by Amr b.
 Uthman Sibawayh

-Read it with Sulayman al-'Uyuni's collection of important commentaries.
+Read it with Sulayman al-'Uyuni's collection of important hawashi.

 - *Al-Mufassal* by al-Zamakhshari

 - *Al-Munsif* by Abu'l-Fath b.
 Jinni

-- *Asrar al-Balaghah* by 'Abd al-Qadir al-Jurjani*
+- *Asrar al-Balaghah* by 'Abd al-Qadir al-Jurjani

 Preface reading this by covering *Madkhal ila Kitabi 'Abd al-Qadir al-Jurjani* by Muhammad Abu Musa, an introductory study to *Asrar al-Balaghah* and *Dala'il al-I'jaz*.
 Read the commentary of Muhammad Ibrahim Shadee.

 - *Dala'il al-I'jaz* by 'Abd al-Qadir al-Jurjani

-Read the commentary of Muhammad Ibrahim Shadee on this book, along with Ibn 'Ashur's ta'liq.
+Read Muhammad Ibrahim Shadee's commentary, along with Ibn 'Ashur's ta'liq.

 - *Bayan wa'l-Tabyin* by al-Jahidh